 Thus, knowing things like these might make you wonder how you prepare such satisfying recipes like the sweetened chicken?
 Let's find it out.

 Ways to Cook the Best Chicken Hamonado Recipe

 Knowing the origin of food might satisfy the cravings of your mind.
 But learning how to cook it may make you indulge more.
-Hence, let’s study how to cook these beautiful recipes in different manners.
+Hence, let's study how to make these beautiful recipes in different manners.

 Roast Chicken Hamonado

-Aside from the classic method we featured in our recipe table, this sweet chick recipe may also be roasted.
+Aside from the classic method we featured in our recipe table, this sweet chick menu may also be roasted.
 The ingredients and preparation are closely alike, such as the poultry meat and marinated mixture, and so on.
 But you place it inside a preheated oven instead of a frying pan.

 With grilling, you are confident that everything is cooked from the skin down to the bones.
 Plus, the meat absorbs the marinate very well.
 Hence, it could make the meat juicy and flavorful.